asacamano-linux-setup/home-server/README.md

 ## Extra install steps

 * Don't forget to run `public/bin/setup-totp-file.sh` for each user that wants ssh access.
-This sets up TOTP (2FA codes) - so have a cient ready to scan the ASCII QR code.
+This sets up TOTP (2FA codes) - so have a client ready to scan the ASCII QR code.